 - Title The title of your weblog may include HTML, but the HTML will be stripped out in your RSS feed.
 You can access your title in a page template with the expression #showWebsiteTitle() - Description The description of your weblog may include HTML, but the HTML will be stripped out in your RSS feed.
-You can access your description in a page template with the expression #showWebsiteDescription().

-- Email address of weblog owner: Enter the email address that you would like people to use to contact the person in charge of your blog; usually that's you.
+You can access your description in a page template with the expression #showWebsiteDescription(). - Email address of weblog owner: Enter the email address that you would like people to use to contact the person in charge of your blog; usually that's you.
 To thwart spammers, your email address will be obfuscated when displayed on your blog.
-Please enter a valid address, otherwise Roller's email features will not work. - Locale: Choose the language and country for this weblog.
-(Which is used how?)
-(See section x.x for setting the locale for your user account.) - Timezone: Choose the timezone for this weblog.
-(Which is used when displaying entries?) - Default from address: Enter the email address that should be used as the from address for emails sent by Roller.
-(Removed from Roller 2.1?) - Page to be used as the homepage Choose a page template to be used as the main page of your weblog.
-(Removed from Roller 2.1?) - Weblog is active - Weblog editor page to be used Choose a weblog editor page, some are rich-text editors: - editor-text.jsp: Simple text editor, you must enter HTML - editor-rte.jsp: Rich text editor (works in Firefox and IE but not Safari) - Number of entries to display on weblog: Enter the maximum number of entries to be displayed on your weblog.
+Please enter a valid address, otherwise Roller's email features will not work. - Weblog editor page to be used Choose a weblog editor page, some are rich-text editors: - editor-text.jsp: Simple text editor, you must enter HTML - editor-rte.jsp: Rich text editor (works in Firefox and IE but not Safari) - Weblog is active: un-check this box to indicate that your weblog is no longer active and should not appear in hot-blog and other weblog listing on the site.
+You might want to do this if you take a very long vacation or if you have decided to stop updating your weblog for some other reason. - Number of entries to display on weblog: Enter the maximum number of entries to be displayed on your weblog.